 How to Change Your City (and the World), One Doable Task at a Time

 These are strange days in Washington.
-A former reality show host is now a serious presidential candidate, the Speaker of the House quit and no one else really wanted the job, and Congress had yet another close call with a shutdown over the debt ceiling.
+Ones that will likely yield many books, articles, and therapy sessions for years to come.
 With all the nonsense, it can be hard to imagine what one person can do to effect change in government.
 One of the places you still can see the heart and soul of the U.S. democracy system in action?
 Your local town hall.

 It’s not the sexiest place, but there’s a lot going on behind the scenes.
 Wish your town would spend more money to clean up parks, improve the drinking water, or expand affordable housing?
 Change only takes place when regular citizens like you and me make our opinions heard.
 And thanks to the Web 2.0, political activism is easier than ever.
 Here are 7 easy ways you (yes, you) can be politically active: